vctfence/scrapbee/AUTOMATION.md

 Packs all resources (images, CSS, etc.) referenced by a web-page into a single HTML string.
 This message creates a new tab which is required for its operation and closes it on completion.
 The tab could be hidden through the `hide_tab` message option.
-Please be careful with this option, since Firefox may complain about hidden tabs and offer to remove the addon.
+Although this option may be useful in the case of mass API calls, please be careful with it, since Firefox may complain about hidden tabs and offer to remove the addon.

 ```js
 browser.runtime.sendMessage("scrapyard-we@firefox", {